As I was gathering St John’s Wort, down by the riverside

 Such pleasures will I make you know, such joys unconfined.”

-The young man’s eyes shone with burning fire and my thoughts did slip away.
+The man’s eyes lit up like fire and my thoughts did slip away.

 Of a dark sweet place where people danced and whirled and burned and screamed.